superbuggy/euclidean-rhythm-visualizer/readme.md

 If you shift the pattern of active pulses over 2 steps, the resulting pattern "*is also the amphibrach rhythm (short-long-short) traditionally associated with prosody [38]*" (Toussaint, 7).

 Many of these sequences can similarly shifted over a varying number of places to produce other common rhythmic patterns.

+In the paper linked below, there are numerous examples of other interesting combinations of pulses distributed over steps.

 ## Further Reading